Alessandra Biaggi: Early years

 Biaggi interned in the office of U.S. Congressman Joseph Crowley after college, and while in law school with the Brooklyn District Attorney Rackets Bureau and the U.S. Attorney's Office for the Southern District of New York Public Corruption and Appellate Bureaus.
 She then worked from 2014 to 2015 at her first job as a lawyer, as Assistant General Counsel for New York State Governor Andrew Cuomo’s Office of Storm Recovery.

 From May 2015 to December 2016, during the campaign for the 2016 U.S. presidential election, Biaggi served as Deputy National Operations Director for the Hillary Clinton 2016 presidential campaign.
-She oversaw a staff of 200, and a budget of $500 million.
+She oversaw a staff of 200 and a budget of $500 million.
 She said: "Everything was urgent in the moment.
 It was total chaos and I loved it.
 We played very hard, and it was very hard to lose."

-Following the election, she worked on various advocacy and voter engagement measures.
-In April to December 2017, Biaggi served as counsel in Governor Cuomo's Counsel's Office, and as a member of the governor's executive clemency team.
-She also created the Take Action Guide for Activism.
+For a seven-month period in 2017, Biaggi worked in the executive chamber under Governor Andrew Cuomo.

 New York State Senate (2019–2022)

-Biaggi has served since 2019 as chair of the Senate Committee on Ethics and Internal Governance.
+Biaggi served as chair of the Senate Committee on Ethics and Internal Governance.

-Combating sexual abuse is one of Biaggi's policy issues.
-She has led the first public hearings in the New York State Senate on workplace sexual harassment in 27 years, and fought for tougher sexual harassment laws.
+Combating sexual abuse was one of Biaggi's policy issues.
+She led the first public hearings in the New York State Senate on workplace sexual harassment in 27 years, and fought for tougher sexual harassment laws.
 Susan Kang, Associate Professor of political science at John Jay College of Criminal Justice, said: "She is definitely making a name for herself as someone who is an advocate for victims of sexual violence."

-Biaggi is also focused on institutional reform of Congress, of the Supreme Court, and institutions.
-Specifically, Biaggi is also focused on banning trading stocks among members.
+Biaggi also focused on institutional reform of Congress, of the Supreme Court, and institutions.
+Specifically, Biaggi also focused on banning trading stocks among members.